drfloob/_tree/README.md

 > "Computing's core challenge is how not to make a mess of it."
 > *--Edsger W. Dijkstra, [EWD1243][EWD1243]*

-Between data bound to DOM nodes, global scope abuse, various libraries' internal states, and the vast surfeit of magical abstractions used to hide it all from you -- Javascript development can be a headache.

 This library provides a standalone tree model implementation as well as a pluggable tree behavior for your own data structures.
 It does this without maintaining any internal state.
 This has a number of